-Roofing including roof space Repair category 1 Notes It is our understanding that the roof was re-clad within relatively recent times and all documentation for this including any guarantees, should be obtained and held with Title Deeds.
-Some staining was noted to the timbers within the roof void area which we assume to be historic prior to the roof being re-clad.
-The situation should be monitored to ensure no repairs are required.
-There is a flat roof over the dormer window and the rear projection porch.
+Roofing including roof space

+Repair category 2

+Notes There are flat roof coverings.
 It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance and eventual replacement.
 It may be prudent to confirm the service history of the roof covering.

-Rainwater fittings
+Some worn and damaged felt work was noted on the flat roof covering.
+Repair/maintenance should be anticipated.

-Repair category 1

-Notes We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
+Rainwater fittings Repair category 1 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
+We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.